ucsd-ml-arts/ml-art-final-ohjay/README.md

 ## Abstract Proposal

 Here I revisit the 3D world of [my "generative visual" project](https://github.com/ohjay/in-pursuit-of-beauty), this time endeavoring to generate and place stylized objects in the scene according to an ML system's gentle guidance.
-In a sentence, I aim to use ML to construct a stylized 3D scene (without using 2D image stylization).
-I envision the scene growing into a mini metropolis, and intend for it to represent literally or seemingly inexorable processes such as entropy, virtual information clutter, and, generally speaking, the proliferation of humanity's creations.
+In a sentence, I aim to use ML to construct a stylized 3D scene (but without using 2D image stylization as in the previous project).
+I envision the scene growing into a mini metropolis, and intend for it to represent literally or seemingly inexorable processes such as entropy, virtual information clutter, and the proliferation of humanity's creations.
 The project involves several components, for which I provide brief descriptions [below](#project-components).
-I employ models and algorithms such as Wu, Zhang et al.'s 3D-GAN, Karnewar et al.'s MSG-GAN (similar to StyleGAN which was covered in class), convolutional denoising VAEs, marching cubes, mesh parameterization, and simple rasterization-based rendering.
-During the showcase, I intend to bring a interactive laptop demo in which users can walk around the scene and observe it as it is being constructed.
+I employ models and algorithms such as [Wu, Zhang et al.'s 3D-GAN](http://3dgan.csail.mit.edu/), [Karnewar et al.'s MSG-GAN](https://arxiv.org/abs/1903.06048) (similar to StyleGAN which was covered in class), convolutional denoising VAEs, marching cubes, mesh parameterization, and simple rasterization-based rendering.
+During the showcase, I mean to bring an interactive laptop demo in which users can walk around the scene as it is being constructed.

 ## Project Components